MyElectrons/PDU-Commander/README.md

 7: Outlet 7       : Outlet Turned Off
 8: Outlet 8       : Outlet Turned Off
 ```
+There could be as many commands called in one sequence as needed.

 ### Connection details can be specified
 ```
 ./pdu-commander.py -a 192.168.7.242 -u device -p your_password "on: 1-2, 8" "delay: 3" "off: 2"